AndrewBarba/suprizr-api/README.md

 	}

 #### PUT (auth) /auth/password
 Changes the current users password and Invalidates the old auth token.
-You must store the newly returned auth token and use that for requests from this point forward
+You must store the newly returned auth token and use that for requests from this point forward.

 	sample_post_body = {
 		"password" : "newpassword",